mmagnus/rna-tools/README.md

 	$ rna_pdb_merge_into_one.py 02_19pz_v1_SimRNA3.22_thrs6.60A_clust02-000001_AA_out_rpr.pdb 09_19pz_v2_SimRNA3.22_thrs6.60A_clust03-000001_AA_out_rpr.pdb d311d821-a075-4df0-bd7d-1dcf7669dad9_ALL_thrs6.20A_clust01-000001_AA_out_rpr.pdb d311d821-a075-4df0-bd7d-1dcf7669dad9_ALL_thrs6.20A_clust03-000001_AA_out_rpr.pdb 05_19pz_v1_SimRNA4.xx_thrs6.60A_clust02-000001_AA_out_rpr.pdb  > rp19_bujnicki.pdb

-and verify your file with the template provided by the organizers:
+and verify your file with the template provided by the organizers (if provided):

 	$ diffpdb --method diff Reference_19.pdb rp19_bujnicki.pdb
 	#<empty = no difference but xyz columns, OK!>